geky/pyOCDgdb/README.rst

 Standalone GDB Server
 ---------------------

-When you install pyDAPgdb via pip, you should be able to execute the following in order to start a GDB server powered by pyOCD:
+When you install pyOCDgdb via pip, you should be able to execute the following in order to start a GDB server powered by pyOCD:

 .. code:: shell

-    pydap-gdbserver
+    pyocd-gdbserver

-You can get additional help by running ``pydap-gdbserver --help``.
+You can get additional help by running ``pyocd-gdbserver --help``.

 Recommended GDB and IDE setup
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~